1/29/19, “The Making of Juan Guaidó: US Regime-Change Laboratory Created Venezuela’s Coup Leader,” Consortium News, Max Blumenthal and Dan Cohen

 While monitoring the CANVAS training program, Stratfor outlined its insurrectionist agenda in strikingly blunt language:

-“Success is by no means guaranteed, and student movements are only at the beginning of what could be a years-long effort to trigger a revolution in Venezuela, but the trainers themselves are the people who cut their teeth on the ‘Butcher of the Balkans.’ They’ve got mad skills.
+“Success is by no means guaranteed, and student movements are only at the beginning of what could be a years-long effort to trigger a revolution in Venezuela, but the trainers themselves are the people who cut their teeth on the ‘Butcher of the Balkans.’
+They’ve got mad skills.
 When you see students at five Venezuelan universities hold simultaneous demonstrations, you will know that the training is over and the real work has begun.”

 Generation 2007

 The “real work” began two years later, in 2007, when Guaidó graduated from Andrés Bello Catholic University of Caracas.
 He moved to Washington, D.C., to enroll in the governance and political management program at George Washington University under the tutelage of Venezuelan economist Luis Enrique Berrizbeitia, one of the top Latin American neoliberal economists.
-Berrizbeitia is former executive director of the International Monetary Fund who spent more than a decade working in the Venezuelan energy sector under the oligarchic old regime that was ousted by Chavez.
+Berrizbeitia is a former executive director of the International Monetary Fund who spent more than a decade working in the Venezuelan energy sector under the oligarchic old regime that was ousted by Chavez.

 That year, Guaidó helped lead anti-government rallies after the Venezuelan government declined to renew the license of Radio Caracas Televisión (RCTV).
 This privately-owned station played a leading role in the 2002 coup against Hugo Chavez.